hmao25uw/regularized_wasserstein_f_loc/README.md

   - set `[localization] regularization = "smooth"` and provide `smooth_sigma`
   - currently supports `radius_method = "clt"` via `wasserstein_smooth_clt`

 We removed the AMARI method and do not include non-smooth estimands (e.g., indicator-type functionals) in the example experiment configs.
+The project was designed to run on the hyak cluster using SLURM workload manager, but can be adapted to other clusters as well by modifying the top directives.

 ## Quick start (local)